 Compared to the Fountaine Pajot we owned previously, she felt rock solid, sailed like she was on rails and lay quietly at anchor.
 Her staterooms had ample berths, and good ventilation.
 The heads were small, but workable.
 The galley felt huge, was open and airy and featured a top of the line stove, generous counter space and huge cold storage compartments (we subsequently used for canned good storage).
 We didn't care for her rounded salon seating and wished for more headroom in the doorways, but every boat has its tradeoffs.
 We came away impressed and soon inked the deal.

 Then the whirlwind of moving aboard came.
 There were boat issues, there were cultural issues, family issues, stuff issues and separation issues.
-Two years later, we look back and see some mistakes we made, some things we should have fixed sooner and some things we should have done differently.
+Three years later, we look back and see some mistakes we made, some things we should have fixed sooner and some things we should have done differently.
 But the boat wasn't one of them.
 Day in, day out for over 12,000 sailing miles she has delivered.
 In sudden 40 knot gusts and huge seas, trailing bull Mahi Mahi in the Gulf Stream, reaching under bluebird skies in soft breezes off the Bahamas, threading through rocky Maine passages under full sail and humming quietly under the bridges of Norfolk's industrial district she has met or exceeded our expectations.

 Sure, there were some bad days, UV covers shredded, ignition wiring snafus, the accidental gybe in 30 knots surfing 15 foot waves at 2am that yanked the preventer so hard it ripped a deck cleat out.
 But, this is normal sailing stuff common to any boat that isn't chained to a marina.
 We don't know if the shore power connection works because we have never used it.
 The previous owner didn't know either, because he had never tried it.
 If this shocks you, find a marina bound boat with air conditioning and a lawn growing on its bottom.
 Our boat is not for you.